-Maximum number of days a student may be suspended for any single offense and the maximum total number of days a student may be suspended within one academic years and the maximum total number of days a student may be suspended within one academic years.
+Maximum number of days a student may be suspended for any single offense and the maximum total number of days a student may be suspended within one academic year strengthered within on

 The maximum number of days of suspension for a single incident is five (5) consecutive school days, unless the Executive Director, or Director, and parents/guardians agree to a longer term or under the circumstances set forth in the expulsion procedure.
 For suspensions exceeding five days, a second conference will be scheduled with the parent/guardian upon completion of the fifth day of suspension to discuss the progress of the suspension.
 The total number of days for which a student may be suspended shall not exceed 20 school days in any school year unless the student transfers in from another school and already has a suspension record for the year.
 In that case, the total number of school days may be increased by 10 days for a total of 30 suspension days in that school year.